 The high-intensity model of SKC Healthy Homes included an initial intervention visit from a community asthma nurse and up to six followup visits conducted by a CHW during a one year period.
 The low-intensity model included the initial intervention visit only.

 The information contained on this page was last updated in February 2012.
-Recommended Further Reading lists the sources for this information.
-In addition, the information contained in this profile was reviewed for accuracy by the project director from Public Health-Seattle & King County on February 29, 2012.
+Recommended further reading lists the sources for this information.
+In addition, the information contained in this profile was reviewed for accuracy by the project director from Public Health-Seattle & King County in February 2012.
 HomVEE reserves the right to edit the profile for clarity and consistency.